 Jenny Garth Reveals Leaky Heart Valve Diagnosis

-In February, Barbara Bush had aortic valve replacement.
-Then, in March, Robin Williams had aortic valve replacement with a bovine valve and a mitral repair.
-Later that month, Aaron Boone, professional baseball player with the Houston Astros, had aortic valve repair.
+In the past, we had learned that Barbara Bush had aortic valve replacement.
+Then, we heard that Robin Williams had aortic valve replacement with a bovine valve and a mitral repair.
+Aaron Boone, a professional baseball player and manager of the New York Yankees had aortic valve repair.
+Then, Arnold Schwarzenegger and Mick Jagger.
+And, U2’s lead-singer, Bono.

-Yesterday, we learned that actress Jenny Garth was diagnosed with a leaky heart valve over seven years ago.
+We also learned that actress Jenny Garth was diagnosed with a leaky heart valve.

 Jenny Garth - Heart Valve Disease Revealed, Leaky Valve